GlacierView/GlacierView.github.io/tutorial.md

 Layer 4: Bounding Box around the glacier polygons.

 These layers are automatically loaded on the map within the application but each can be hidden for easier viewing.
-### Data Access

-#### Image data
-Once you click within the polygon of a glacier the GLIMS ID and coordinates will appear above the map.
-Additionally, the side panel will display a button allowing a user to navigate to the google drive to download the image data for that glacier.
-You may clear the pins by clicking the clear points button on the map.
-This will allow you to click upon another desired glacier.

-#### Time Series data: Analysis Results
-Additionally, time series data corresponding to the data displayed on the side panel is also available through a time series data link.
-The data displayed on the side panel is smoothed used a 5 year moving average to display the signal of glacier retreat within the noise but the time series data available through a link is not smooth and thus one can apply whatever smoothing is most useful for any particular project.

 ***